wolfspelz/ConfigSharp/README.md

         }
     }

-ConfigSharp will execute the Load() method.
+ConfigSharp will execute the Load() method of your config file.

 ### 3. Typical Use Case